 It's not everybody's cup of tea, but those of us who love writing about the dark side of life are passionate about it.

 More noir, of course!
 My next book (as yet untitled) will be more in the crime genre and here's a logline to pique your interest:

-Jackson Forbes, dissatisfied businessman and compulsive gambler, is planning to disappear from his own life.
-Then he gets kidnapped - could this be the solution?
+Jackson Forbes, failed artist, dissatisfied businessman and compulsive gambler, is planning to disappear from his own life.
+Then he is kidnapped.
+Is this the solution or his worst nightmare?

 Find out what happens to Eva when she travels back in time to try and change her past.
-A Time For Penance is available in Kindle version from Amazon now by clicking on the book image above or on the big red button below.
+A Time For Penance is available in Kindle version from Amazon now by clicking on the big red button below.